 According to some authors, there are over 30 different crops you can plant in August for harvest in the fall and winter.
 In this post, I am going to focus on the 9 crops you can plant in August that I consider the base fall and winter crops.
 But I have included a list of the others you can plant at the bottom of this post.

-The instructions in the post are meant mostly for those of you living in zones 5 to 7.
+The instructions in the post are meant mostly for those of you living in zones 5 & 6.
 If you live in the warmer zones then this post will still help you but your planting dates will be much later.

-For those of us in zones, 5 to 7 August is our most important month for fall and winter planting.
+For those of us in zones, 5 & 6 August is our most important month for fall and winter planting.

 Your exact planting dates are based on your expected first frost date.
 Planting for a good fall and winter harvest starts 6 to 8 weeks before your first anticipated frost date.
 So for most of us that planting date will fall somewhere in the month of August.
 Let’s use my garden as a quick example.
 I live in zone 6b.